thisrabbit/Screen-Time-on-Chrome/docs/dataStructure.md

 > ```

 ### history
-> Only store up to 5 weeks data.
+> * Only store up to 5 weeks data.
 Outdated data will be deleted.
-> Needs long-term keep
+> * Needs long-term keep
+> * Key is unmapped value
+> * Indexes follow the order of date from past to now
 ```js
 let init = [
   {